MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 Congratulations&mdash;the user or group no longer has access to run this flow.

-## Share a copy of a cloud flow
+## Send a copy of a cloud flow

-You can share a copy of a cloud flow with another user, who can then use the definition of the flow as a template.
+You can send a copy of a cloud flow to another user, who can then use the definition of the flow as a template.
 It provides a good way for you to share the general structure of a cloud flow without sharing any connections, while also allowing the recipient to modify their flow independently of yours, so they can make it fit their needs.

 > [!NOTE]
-> Sharing a copy creates an independent instance of the flow for the recipient.
+> Sending a copy creates an independent instance of the flow for the recipient.
 You can't revoke access to the flow after you share it.

 **To send a copy of a cloud flow**